 - Legal Name of the Organization

 - Physical Address of the Facility: the City, State, Zip Code, and County Name.
-(Only on facility per Investment Justification)
+(Only one facility per Investment Justification)

 - Year the Original Facility was Constructed

 - Organization Type (Short description of organization's ideology, beliefs, or mission)

 - Membership and community served

-- 501(c)(3) Tax-exempt designation
+- 501(c)(3) Number (If Applicable)

 - Current Dun and Bradstreet Number

-- FY 2017 UASI Urban Area in which the organization is located
+- FY 2018 UASI Urban Area in which the organization is located, (NSGP-UA only)

-- NSGP Federal Funding Request (up to \$75,000)
+- NSGP Federal Funding Request

 - NSGP Total Project Cost

 - Any Current Contract with DHS (not including previously awarded DHS funding) (Yes/No if yes, please describe)

 - Investment Phase New or Ongoing

-Scoring Criteria: This information will not be scored
+Scoring Criteria: Applicant Information section will not be scored.

-II.
-BACKGROUND
+I. BACKGROUND

-Background: Describe the nonprofit organization including:
+Describe the nonprofit organization including: